YSEALI-ACYPL-USINDO PROFESSIONAL FELLOWS PROGRAM

 As its in-country partner, USINDO facilitates exchanges for American and Indonesian political, policy, and community leaders to expand their network and to develop their skills.

-The YSEALI PFP Spring 2019 will be held from April 20 - May 31, 2019.
-This year will focus on the theme of Legislative Governance and Society.
+The YSEALI PFP Fall 2019 will be held from October 12 - November 23, 2019.
+This year will focus on the theme of Governance and Society.
 It is open to young political and policy leaders from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.
-The YSEALI PFP includes a week of political and policy discussions in Washington, DC; a month-long individual fellowship in an American office; and participation in a three-day global Professional Fellows Congress in Washington, DC.
+The YSEALI PFP includes a week of governance and society discussions in Washington, DC; a month-long individual fellowship in an American office; and participation in a three-day global Professional Fellows Congress in Washington, DC.
 This exchange of ideas and knowledge will serve as a foundation on which to establish sustainable two-way partnerships between the young political and policy professionals from these Southeast Asian countries and their American counterparts, with the goal of strengthening good governance, enhancing economic empowerment, and increasing civic engagement.
 With the invaluable experience gained from this fellowship, the young leaders from Southeast Asia may identify their generation's greatest challenges in the region and develop ideas in tackling them.

 - Must be a citizen, national, or permanent resident of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, or Vietnam and have a professional background and project related to the theme of Governance and Society

 - Between the ages of 25-35

 - Fluent in oral and written English

 - Have at least two years of professional experience at the time of the application